-With Stargirl now having completed its first season, we thought we’d have a bit of fun and go over 101 fun facts.
+Stargirl has now completed its freshman season, so we thought we’d play a game of 101 fun facts.

 #1: Sylvester Is Not Starman In The Comics

-To begin our 101 fun facts, we thought we’d do one that not a lot of people will know if you don’t read the comics.
+To begin our 101 fun facts, we thought we’d do one that few people will know.

-In Stargirl, Sylvester Pemberton is known under two superhero alias.
-The first is the Star-Spangled Kid while the second is Starman.
+In Stargirl, Sylvester Pemberton has two superhero alias; the Star-Spangled Kid and Starman.

-In Stars and S.T.R.I.PE., Ted Knight offers the Starman mantle to Sylvester but he declines despite saying he would like the title.
+In Stars and S.T.R.I.PE., Ted Knight offers the Starman mantle to Sylvester, but he declines.

 #2: Icicle Differences

 Stargirl depicts Jordan Mahkent as a businessman going under the persona Icicle with full-fledged ice powers.
-However, did you know his name isn’t actually Jordan in the comics and that he actually doesn’t have abilities?
+However, did you know his name isn’t Jordan in the comics?

-In the larger works of DC Comics, Icicle’s civilian name is Joar Mahkent and he was an enemy of the original Green Lantern, Alan Scott.
-Also, he actually didn’t have powers the way he does in Stargirl.
-He has a cold gun ray whereas his onscreen powers and icy appearance were taken from the comics version of his son Cameron who got cold abilities after being overexposed to his father’s weapon.
+Icicle’s civilian name is Joar Mahkent, and he serves as an enemy of the original Green Lantern, Alan Scott.
+Also, he didn’t have powers the way he does in Stargirl.
+He has a cold gun ray.
+His onscreen abilities and icy appearance are from the comic counterpart of Cameron.

 #3: Good Doggie!

-The first is actually a real life fact.
-Before being cast as Courtney Whitmore/ Stargirl, Brec Bassinger starred in the Nickelodeon series, Bella and the Bulldogs.
+The first is a real-life fact.
+Before being cast as Courtney Whitmore/ Stargirl, Brec Bassinger starred in the Nickelodeon series Bella and the Bulldogs.
 Max being a bulldog might be a reference to that.

-The second fact is Max kinda exists in the comics.
-We say this because Max’s name is actually Patton and he’s not a bulldog, but a Doberman.
+The second fact is Max exists in the comics in a small way.
+We say this because Max’s comic name is Patton, and he’s a Doberman.

 In the comics, Paula isn’t of Asian descent.
-She is Caucasian and originally went under the moniker of Huntress before it was later changed to Tigress.
+She is Caucasian and originally went under the moniker of Huntress before it changed to Tigress.

-The costume Paula is seen wearing in Stargirl is a nod to the one worn by her daughter Artemis in the comics as the third Tigress.
-It should also be noted that Brooks’ ethnicity in the show is a reference to the character’s ethnicity in Young Justice.
+Finally, Paula’s costume in Stargirl is a nod to the one worn by her daughter in the comics as the third Tigress.

 #5: Courtney Doesn’t Find The Cosmic Staff In The Comics

-Despite Courtney finding Starman’s cosmic staff in the television series as being something Pat had been keeping in their basement, this actually is not the case in the comics.
+Courtney finds Starman’s Cosmic Staff as something Pat had been keeping in their basement.
+However, this isn’t the case in the comics.

-During the Stars and STRIPE comic which introduces Courtney, she finds the converter belt that was once worn by Sylvester Pemberton before his death.
-She wore the belt just to annoy Pat in revenge for marrying her mother.
+During her introduction in Stars and STRIPE, Courtney discovers the cosmic converter belt once worn by Sylvester Pemberton.
+She wears the belt to annoy Pat in revenge for marrying her mother.

 #7: Dragon King And Dr Ito Are Two Different Characters In The Comics

-A fact we didn’t know until Stargirl, Dragon King and Shiro Ito were actually two different characters in the comics.
-We weren’t familiar with these two characters at all before the series.
+We didn’t know until Stargirl is Dragon King and Shiro Ito were two different characters in the comics.

-Dr Ito once survived Adolf Hitler but his first name was never revealed.
-He was known to be involved with espionage.
-He had at least two aliases he operated under, but he got found out.
+Dr Ito once survived Adolf Hitler, but his first name is not known.
+He is involved with espionage and had at least two aliases.

 #8: Sherman And Beverly Hills